dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/smooth.rst

 Eliminates irregularities in the area of the mesh within the brush's influence by smoothing the positions of the vertices.
+The inverse of this tool is to sharpen the details in a mesh by applying a Laplacian smooth in the opposite direction.

 Brush Settings
 ==============

+Direction
+   The operation to apply to the mesh.
+   This setting can be toggled with :kbd:`Ctrl` while sculpting.

+   Smooth
+      Smooths the surface of the mesh by decreasing the difference between creases and valleys.
+   Enhance Details
+      Sharps details on the surface of the mesh by intensifying the difference between creases and valleys.

 .. _bpy.types.Brush.smooth_deform_type: